Hello, I'm Alex.

 What particular things do you care about when it comes to design?

-As an end-to-end designer that works with high level concepts to the execution and public release of software, I care deeply about the implications of what we create.
+As design leader that works with high level concepts to the execution and public release of software, I care deeply about the implications of what we create.
 It’s one thing to build a compelling commercial experience – it’s another thing to understand how that will create cultural and behavioral shifts through larger scales of time.

 I have also become fascinated with the idea of user “states” within user experiences.
 A user is often classified by their behavioral or "user" profile, capturing a predictive model of their preferential behaviors.
 However profiles don’t account for the changes in everyday interactions that are affected by different temporary “states”, such as moods, circumstances, routines, or scenarios.
 How might we design user experiences that accommodate to multiple user “states” rather than profiles?